meysius/docs/docker/README.md

 ```
 $ docker start -a <container_id>
 ```
-- Create a container from an image and run it (`-d` could make it run as a daemon in background)
+- Create a container from an image and starts it while attaching to it to see its output (`-d` could make it run as a daemon in background)
 ```
 $ docker run <image_name>
 ```